ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 ==============================

 This document provides an overview of the architecture of the SKA Integration Test Harness and the principles behind it.
-It is written as a high-level document on purpose, to provide a general understanding of the design decisions and the conventions used in the test harness, more than a detailed description of the code.
+It is intentionally written as a high-level document, to provide a general understanding of the design decisions and the conventions used in the test harness, more than a detailed description of the code.